gabiwu/acmewebsite/README.md

 #AcmeWebDesign
-This is my Acme Web Design Tutorial inspired by Brad Traversy (Traversy Media).
+This is my Acme Web Design inspired by Brad Traversy (Traversy Media).